 So you may have decided that using Amazon’s Alexa may not be for you.
 The fact that it doesn’t work with protocols like IFTTT may be annoying.
 If this is the case, what other options do you have?

 Home Assistant is another option – though it may require a little more tech-savviness.
-This software-based smart home hub (that can run on a Raspberry Pi) lets you use various commands to control your devices, and you can add “Offsets”, or extra conditions for setting your devices off – or not.
+This software-based smart home hub (that can run on a Raspberry Pi) lets you use various voice command to control your alexa devices, and you can add “Offsets”, or extra conditions for setting your devices off – or not.

 Routines Your Way

 Getting our Alexa routines to run how we want them to, when we want them to is important to us.
 Some routines are better run when we’re home – or when we’re not.
 While IFTTT isn’t an option with Alexa, there are, fortunately, a few other options.

 Alexa Guard, external equipment, as well as using Location schedules are all options that can help your routines do what you want them to.

 If you don’t want to use Amazon’s Alexa, there are other smart home hubs available such as Samsung SmartThings and Google Assistant, that can also help you achieve the desired results.